 top of page

-• Writer's pictureFarmbrite
+Writer's pictureFarmbrite

 Chickens free range grazing

 So you want to have livestock, but you don't have a lot of acreage.
 No worries.
 There are lots of types of farm animals that work for a small acreage.
-In this post we'll cover a few farm animals that you might want to consider if you're pressed for space.
+In this post, we'll cover a few farm animals that you might want to consider if you're pressed for space.

 Pekin duck

 Ducks are great for a small farm.
-They are well tempered, produce wonderful eggs and they can also be raised as meat animals.
-On average Pekin ducks are about 10 lbs so they are too heavy to fly which makes them ideal to free range.
+They are well-tempered, produce wonderful eggs and they can also be raised as meat animals.
+On average Pekin ducks are about 10 lbs so they are too heavy to fly which makes them ideal for free range.
 They are fast growers and at around 6-9 weeks are big enough to eat.
 They are fair layers and will lay an average of 140 eggs per year.
 All ducks need a clean source of water to stay healthy and happy so be sure that you provide them with a reliable clean source.

 Learn more about getting started with and raising Pekin ducks.